developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 cluster needs to be internet-facing.

 We are using FluxCD CRDs here.
-If you're new to FluxCD, check out our earlier [beginner's guide] to get up to speed.
+If you're new to FluxCD, check out our earlier [beginner's guide][fluxcd-guide] to get up to speed.

-We are also using [External Secrets Operator] and [cert-manager] in this setup.
+We are also using [External Secrets Operator][eso-guide] and [cert-manager] in this setup.
 We have guides on those as well, so feel free to check them out.

 ```yaml title="kratos/repository.yml"
 -8<- "docs/codes/2024/0012/kratos/repository.yml"
 ```

-Kratos server is able to read the config file from the specified file, or from [the environment variables].
+Kratos server is able to read the config file from the specified file, or from the environment variables[^15].
 Which is why we are capitalizing all the environments in the following ExternalSecret resource; remember all those values in our `kratos/kratos-server-config.yml` where we passed `PLACEHOLDER` as value!?